 As a parent, it is important to have a proper financial planning in place in order to provide a safe future to your children.
-These arrangements help children get financial support during the journey of attaining important milestones.
+These arrangements help children to get financial support during the journey of attaining important milestones in life.
 Child plans, a type of life insurance, play a significant role in helping parents fulfil this responsibility.

 What is Child Plan?

 A child plan is a type of life insurance that helps financially secure the future of your child.
 It gives the assurance that the child will get the financial support from the insurance even if something untoward happens to the parents.
-A child insurance plan offers life cover and provides with a lump sum payment at the end of the policy term.
-Also, these plans provide flexible payouts during crucial milestones of your child’s life.
+A child insurance plan offers life cover and provides flexible payouts during crucial milestones of your child’s life.
 Moreover, some of the best child plans are designed keeping in mind the fact that life is unpredictable.
-It helps to build a corpus, which will help the parents manage major expenses related to child like higher education.
+It helps to build a corpus, which will help the parents manage major expenses related to children like higher education.
 This corpus can be used even during unfortunate incidents like untimely demise of parents.

 Types of Child Plans

-Child plans in India are of 2 types – traditional plans and unit linked insurance plans (ULIPs).
+Child plans in India are of 2 types – traditional plans and Unit Linked Insurance Plans (ULIPs).
 Traditional insurance plans can be endowment or whole life insurance plans.
 These are a mix of insurance and savings.
 Traditional plans come without risks and they provide fixed returns.
-On the other hand, ULIPs are a combination of protection and investment and come with risk because the investment is done in market-linked funds.
+On the other hand, ULIPs are a combination of protection and investment and come with risks because the investment is done in market-linked funds.

 The eligibility to buy a child plan varies from company to company.
 The usual entry age to buy a child plan is 18 to 21 years, and the maturity age can be up to 60 to 65 years.